xmxv/ExPatch/README.md

 # ExPatch
- Exploit / Backdoor patcher / preventer for gmod.
+ Exploit guard for GMOD

+ Drag and drop into lua/autorun